coderbri/Python-Jan2023/Wk4-Flask/Lecture-Code/D9-Templates_Jinja_and_Static_Files/README.md

 3. `student_list.html`: This template demonstrates how to loop through a list of student information and display it on the webpage.

+## Running the Application

+Activate the Virtual Environment
+    ```
+    pipenv shell
+    ```
+    And start the server:
+    ```
+    python3 server.py
+    ```
+The app will run in debug mode on http://localhost:5001/.
+You can access the various routes to see how the content is dynamically rendered using Jinja2 templates.